alexrhowe/APOLLO/README.txt

 logf: log of error bar correction factor (multiplies the size of the error bars of the input spectrum).
 Default: 1.0

-NOTE: In APOLLO, the output will add one additional parameter to the end of this list, which is the effective temperature computed for the model.

 7. SPECTRUM FILE FORMAT

 The spectrum file format has 6 columns and no header: